Mary Europe: Performing and teaching

 By the spring of 1900, Mary Europe was completing her own studies at the M Street High School.
 According to the federal census taken in June of that year, she and her mother resided together at 310 Oak Street in Washington, D.C.
 A 21-year-old student, Mason Clifford, also resided with them as a boarder.

-Following her graduation from the Minor Normal School in 1902, she then became the assistant pianist for the Park Temple Congregational Church.
+Following her graduation from the Minor Normal School in 1902, she became the assistant pianist for the Park Temple Congregational Church.
 By 1901, she was accompanying the church’s choir as principal pianist and organist.
 Hired by her brother’s mentor, Joseph Douglass, to provide accompaniments for his performances, she also rendered the same services for Harry T. Burleigh and Clarence C. White.

 From 1903 to 1944, Mary Europe was employed by the Dunbar High School (also known as “M Street High”).
 Initially hired as an accompanist for the school’s music ensembles, she was finally promoted to a position as a music educator a decade later.
 “From the 1890s until the 1940s,” according to Badger, Dunbar High “remained the best public high school for African-Americans in the United States, educating ‘more notable black professionals and public servants than any other high school in America,’” and inspiring 80 percent of its student body to pursue higher education.

 During this phase of her life, her performing career received another boost when she was recruited to work with the Samuel Coleridge-Taylor Choral Society in 1904 as the accompanist for performances of Coleridge-Taylor's choral work, Hiawatha.
 She frequently received rave reviews for her performances from mainstream newspaper reviewers, including Walter B. Hayson, whose Evening Star column described her as “a young musician, but of decided genius” who “played the score of Hiawatha … with such precision, power and intelligence that she received the most cordial thanks of the soloists and almost extravagant commendation of the musical critics.”